Variable selection with Hamming loss: Asymptotic analysis. Phase transitions

 The following bounds for the tails of Gaussian distribution will be useful:

-for all $y\geq 0.$ These bounds are an immediate consequence of formula 7.1.13. in \cite{AbrStegun} with $x= y/\sqrt{2}$.
+for all $y\geq0$.
+These bounds are an immediate consequence of formula 7.1.13 in \cite{AbrStegun} with $x= y/\sqrt{2}$.

-Furthermore, we will need some non-asymptotic bounds for the expected Hamming loss that will play a key role in the subsequent asymptotic analysis.
+Furthermore, we will need some nonasymptotic bounds for the expected Hamming loss that will play a key role in the subsequent asymptotic analysis.
 They are given in the next theorem.

 \begin{theorem} Assume that $s < d/2$. \begin{itemize} \item[(i)] If